PedroCristo/README-TEST/README.md

 # Watches & Clocks - Introduction

 Project milestone 5 for Code Institute Full-stack development program: Django Framework.
-This project is a Full Stack E-commerce website built using the Django framework.
 Watches & Clocks is an E-commerce shop where users can find and buy watches and search for products by filtering different categories.
-They can also register themselves on the website and fill in and keep their personal information on the profile page.
-All the visitors are welcome to drop a service review and help the site admin to improve the service.
-The applicattion provides a nice look, easy, clear and concise site navigation.
+They can also register by filling in their personal information on the website’s profile page.
+All the visitorsare welcome to drop a service review and help the site admin to improve the service.
+The application has agood appearance with an easy, clear and concise site navigation.

 [Live Project Here](https://watches-and-clocks-portfolio-5.herokuapp.com/)